mchion/reddit_ELT_pipeline/README.md

 ## Staging Area

-- **Unprocessed**: When data is initially retrieved from the API, it is immediately saved as a JSON file in Cloud Storage.
+- **Unprocessed Data**: When data is initially retrieved from the API, it is immediately saved as a JSON file in Cloud Storage.
 It is placed in a storage bucket designated as "unprocessed".
 By storing these raw files in a separate storage bucket, it makes it easier to see which files have not yet been processed in the event of a pipeline failure.

-- **Processed**: After transforming the data to fit our needs, the JSON files are copied into a storage bucket designated for processed files and the original files are deleted.
+- **Processed Data**: After transforming the data to fit our needs, the JSON files are copied into a storage bucket designated for processed files and the original files are deleted.
 If this were a real-life production data pipeline, the original files would be moved to another storage bucket designated for processed raw files.
 This keeps our original data intact in case our we need to reprocess old data.

 ## Data Transformation and Loading

-- **Timestamp conversion**: Timestamps need to be properly formatted and have the correct time zone before being placed in the data warehouse.
+- **Timestamp Conversion**: Timestamps need to be properly formatted and have the correct time zone before being placed in the data warehouse.

 - **Deduplication**: In order to prevent loading duplicate comments into the database, the app discards comments that have a timestamp older than or equal to the last timestamp in our database.
 Although this could potentially discard comments that have equal timestamps, the low frequency of user comments to this particular subreddit makes the likelihood of multiple comments posted at the same time very small.
 Since our project aggregates comments per hour, the impact a missing comment is negligible.\
 \
 A more data intensive project that relied on ensuring that every comment was captured by our app would require more sophisticated de-duplication methods.
 One such way would be to relax the time requirement of the last timestamp, and thus allow duplicate data to exist in the database for a certain amount of time before a global deduplication is performed.
 This global deplication could be performed daily, let's say, and only involve data ingested in the past 24 hours so that its scope is limited and duplicate data can be removed in a timely way.

-- **Load into data warehouse**: Loading data into the data warehoue (BigQuery) is straightforward for the most part once the data has been properly transformed so that it matches the data schema.
+- **Load into Data Warehouse**: Loading data into the data warehoue (BigQuery) is straightforward for the most part once the data has been properly transformed so that it matches the data schema.
 We load posts to one table and comments to another.

 ## Data Model and Data Warehouse